hubleto/developer/book/content/pages/view.md

 ## Introduction

-View is a Twig file that rendes a page.
+View is a Twig file that renders a page.

 ## Creating a View

-A View defaultly follows a HTML structure.
+A View by default follows a HTML structure.

 A View can be a Twig file.
-This allows us to access variables that the file can work with, and for example can loop through data, do if statements and many other funcionalities.
+This allows us to access variables that the file can work with, and for example can loop through data, do if statements and many other functionalities.
 Please consult the [Twig website](https://twig.symfony.com/doc/) to learn more about Twig.

 The View can also render React components that were registered in the Loader.tsx of the module.
 To learn how to register a React component to use in a View check out the [Component page](component).